fritzone/fritzone/README.md

 ### Some older, but still fun projects:

 - 💀 A maze game: https://dungeons.sh
-- 🍲 An online recipe book from my home country: https://transylvanian.recipes
+- 🍲 A recipe book from home: http://transylvanian.recipes
+- 🔗 A personal file sharing site: https://cloudy.sh

 ### Some articles I wrote over the time